jackHotch/Gym-App/README.md

 ### Description

 This project is a web app to help users track their progress on their fitness journey.
-It has features such as...
+It will have features such as...

 - Workout Tracking
 - Weight Tracking